-But no matter which style will make the most sense for your company, the main requirements are the same for everyone: the CTO, whether in-house or remote, should shape technology vision, ensure that the technological resources satisfy the company’s short and long-term needs, keep an eye on the trends and turn opportunities into strategies.
+But no matter which style will make the most sense for your company, the main requirements are the same for everyone: the CTO, whether in-house or remote, should shape technology vision, ensure that the technological resources satisfy the company’s short and long-term needs, keep an eye on the latest tech trends and turn opportunities into strategies.

 WHEN SHOULD YOU HIRE A CTO ON-DEMAND FOR YOUR BUSINESS?